eficode-academy/kubernetes-katas/04-secrets-configmaps.md

               key: API_KEY
 ```

+After you have edited the `deployment.yml` file, you need to apply the new edition of the file by issuing: `kubectl apply -f deployment.yml` .

 You should now see the variables being loaded from configmap and secret respectively.

 To hot swap the values, you need to keep in mind that pods have a cache, so it becomes a two step process: